MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/reset-password.md

 # How to reset a local Linux password on Azure VMs

-This article provides two methods to reset local Linux Virtual Machine (VM) passwords.
+This article provides three methods to reset local Linux Virtual Machine (VM) passwords.
 If the user account is expired or you want to create a new account, you can use the following methods to create a new local admin account and regain access to the VM.

 ## Reset the password by using Azure Linux Agent